DingYi1729/OneBNB/README.md

 ### Matlab Code
 - Simu_OneBNB_B1000.m conducts the adjacency matrix completion process of 1-BNB method for simuation study.
 We take power-law degree distribution with $\gamma = 3$ as example.
 - OneBNB.m conducts the adjacency matrix completion process of 1-BNB for case study.
 We take BK social network as example.
 - The other .m file are the necessary functions needed for adjacency matrix completion.

+### Data
+Data.zip contains some data needed for the demonstration.
+Please unzip it before running any code.